SincemeTom/ScriptableRenderPipeline/com.unity.visualeffectgraph/Documentation~/ComponentAPI.md

 #### Creating Event Attributes

 To create a `VFXEventAttribute`, use the `CreateVFXEventAttribute()` method of the Visual Effect component.
 If you want to send the same Event multiple times with the same attributes, you should store the `VFXEventAtrribute`, rather than create a new one every time you send the Event.
+When you send an Event to a Visual Effect Graph, Unity creates a copy of the EventAttribute in its current state and sends the copy.
+This means that, after you send the Event, you can safely modify the EventAttribute without affecting the information sent to the Visual Effect Graph.

 #### Setting the Attribute's payload